 a pension system in which pension credit in monetary terms accrues by the same amount as the pension contribution paid by or for the individual.
 In a defined-contribution pension system, the insured bears the financial risk deriving from the variability over time in the mortality rate and in the rate of return on the assets of the system.
-This means that the value of a pension may vary.
+This means that the value of the pension is not guaranteed but may vary.